jsloan117/docker-openvpn-client/docs/run-image.md

+---
+hide:
+  - navigation
+  # - toc
+---

 This image is available from Docker's and GitHub's registries and this is the simplest way to get it.

+!!! note
-You must set the variable `OPENVPN_PROVIDER`, and provide your VPN credentials for this image to work.
+    You must set at least the `OPENVPN_PROVIDER` variable, and provide your VPN credentials for this image to work.

 Please see [configuration](configuration.md) for more details on each variable.

 ## Running the image

+---

-To run the image use one of the following:
+To run the image use one of (or combination of) the below methods.

 ### Docker run with env-file